intelligence38000/android-docs/src/pages/maps/overview/index.md

   </a>
 }}

 [Mapbox's demo app on the Google Play Store](https://play.google.com/store/apps/details?id=com.mapbox.mapboxandroiddemo&hl=en) includes many examples of how to use the Mapbox Maps SDK for Android.
-The demo app and [the examples section of this documentation](https://docs.mapbox.com/android/maps/examples/) are great places to start for understanding the power of the Mapbox Maps SDK for Android.
+The demo app and [examples page](https://docs.mapbox.com/android/maps/examples/) will illustrate the power of the Mapbox Maps SDK for Android.

 {{
 <WarningNote title="7.0.0 Migration Guide">